-3.8.1 Windshields:
+3.9.1 Windshields

 Front windscreen must be free from any cracks.
-Front windscreen must be of factory strength or greater and cannot be polycarbonate.
-Front windscreen must be free from stickers on the driver's side (windscreen banners/event stickers excepted).
+Front windscreen must be of factory strength or greater and may be polycarbonate.
+Front windscreen must be free from stickers on the drivers side

-3.9.2 Bad-Weather Visibility:
+3.9.2 Bad-Weather Visibility